InsanityGamer/AW-I3/README.md

 #############################################################################################

 ### System_Procedures Directory
 #
-#   Sytem_Procedures is an Obsidian vault.
-You can view it's contents using Obsidian Source or the Flatpak.
+#   System_Procedures are a series of steps a Systems Administrator/Data Custodian might perform to acheive an end state goal
 #
+#   The Sytem_Procedures directory is an Obsidian vault.
+You can view it's contents using Obsidian Source or their Flatpak version.
+#
 #   Not recommended on a production machine. none of this is actually, but for educational purposes it would be cool to have documentation created by users on hand.
+#
+#   It is safe to delete this directory
 #